kadena-io/pact/docs/en/pact-reference.rst

    (swap coin a-amount a-account
          kbtc.ledger b-amount b-account)

-The refmod values are “normal Pact values” that can be stored in the database, referenced in events and returned from functions.
+Module reference values are “normal Pact values” that can be stored in the database, referenced in events and returned from functions.

 ::